LXXNDX-PXNDX/Nxthx-Wipe/README.md

 ---

-## 📦 What is NetherWipe?
+## 📦 What is NxthxWipe?

-NetherWipe is a GUI tool that takes down every device in your WiFi network.
+NxthxWipe is a GUI tool that takes down every device in your WiFi network.
 It launches DoS attacks, ARP spoofing, tries to reset the router, and kicks all clients.

 **Simply put:** You enter the router IP, click a button – and the network dies.